 Through thoughtful course development, I have developed an empathetic education style to facilitate a life-long love of learning in students with two main tenets: information literacy and connecting science with society.

-I work to make science more accessible by advancing equity in academic research, increase scientific literacy through creative public communication and improve the graduate student and postdoctoral experience.
+I work to make science more accessible by advancing equity in academic research, increasing scientific literacy through creative public communication and improving the graduate student and postdoctoral experience.

 Honce R*, Vazquez-Pagan A*, Livingston B, Mandarano AH, Wilander BA, Cherry S, Hargest V, Sharp B, Prigleb PH, Kirkpatrick Roubidoux E, Van de Velde LA, Skinner RC, McGargill MA, Thomas PG, Schultz-Cherry S.